 In Ohio, motorcycle accident liability is based on the standard of negligence.
 The state defines negligence as the failure to take adequate care when performing an activity.
 In other words, if your accident was the fault of another party, you can hold the negligent party responsible for your damages.

-- The defendant had a legal duty to look out for your safety
+- The defendant had a legal duty to look out for your safety.

-- The defendant breached that duty in some manner
+- The defendant breached that duty in some manner.

-- There was a causal connection between their breach and your injuries
+- There was a causal connection between their breach and your injuries.

-- You suffered real harm as a result of the accident
+- You suffered real harm as a result of the accident.

 Understanding Ohio’s Modified Comparative Negligence

 Ohio follows a modified comparative negligence rule when determining fault in personal injury cases.
 This means that if you are partially responsible for an accident, your compensation will be reduced by your percentage of fault.
-However, you can‘t recover compensation if 51% or more at fault.
+However, you can‘t recover compensation if you’re 51% or more at fault.

 Complete a Free Case Evaluation form now